 Certain risk factors can make it more difficult for men and women to conceive.

-Women older than 30 and men older than 40 are at a higher risk for infertility.
-Yet, according to the Centers for Disease Control and Prevention, about 20 percent of women in the U.S. are now waiting until their thirties or forties to have children (CDC).
+Women older than 30 and men older than 40 years old are at an increased risk of infertility.
+According to the Centers for Disease Control and Prevention, about 20 percent of women in the United States are now waiting until their 30s or 40s to have children.

 - heavy alcohol use

 - being underweight